PhilippeBekaert/snd-hdspe/doc/controls.md

 See the RME HDSPe sound card user guides, and [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf) documentation for more information on these controls.

-Elements common to all supported cards
+Controls common to all supported cards
 --------------------------------------

 | Interface | Name | Access | Value Type | Description |